 This might account for some of the anti-nausea effects of THC and CBD.
 Intriguingly, anandamide, the native cannabinoid, also causes this kind of inhibition.
 Plant cannabinoids and endogenous cannabinoids work in tandem with the serotonin system to help ease yet another human ailment.

 Lex Pelger writes articles about psychoactives and graphic novels about the endocannabinoid system.
 He hosts the Psychedelic Salon 2.0 and the Greener Grass podcast, while also organizing open mic storytelling events about psychoactive drugs.
-He is a Project CBD contributing writer.

 - By blocking the reuptake of serotonin, SSRIs (selective serotonin reuptake inhibitors) increase the concentration of 5HT in the synaptic cleft between nerve cells and consequent neuronal activity.
 But chronic use of certain SSRIs have been shown to lower the baseline level of endogenous serotonin.